dniel/blogr-pve/README.md

 # Proxmox Virtual Environment
 ##### Puppet scripts for my home lab high-availability(HA) development environment.
-A lab environment for software development and infrastructure that has a production like configuration that I use to learn and practice on DevOps, automating the environment as much as I manage.
+My home lab environment for software development and infrastructure that has a production like configuration that I use to learn and practice on DevOps and software development.
+The setup is similar to and handle some of the complexity that a IT-department would need to meet the demands of a production, test and dev environment.

+It configures a pretty standard high-availability environment with a pair of reverse proxies that load balance in front of four backend servers that has been divided in two clusters and using a primary and hot-standby for stored state.

+The network has been
+separated into network zones for dmz and a internal corporate network + more to emulate a production like environment.

 ##### Features
 * clustered proxmox virtual environment on three machines.